MobeenAftab/mern-event-manager-app/backend/README.md

     15.4 Research how to handle promise rejection within express middleware without breaking app flow.
     15.5 How to write asynchronous routes and controllers in express.
     15.6 How can the system handle updating a password?
 Updating a password or resetting one should use the existing update user route and refer the business logic to the client or a middleware to detect password change.
 Should research this further for best practice on managing user credentials in a DB and object.
+    15.7 Update the user search functionality to provide query filtering and sorting.
+    15.8 Created http fixtures for testing endpoints and mock data for integration testing.
+    15.9 Created handlers for users integration testing.
+Testing will be a shallow smoke testing at this stage.
+Testing coverage can be improved at a later stage when the app can handle decrypting passwords, field validation on inputs like email, phone number, generating fake data on each run.
+Current integration tests only use mock requests and responses using [Mock Service Worker](https://mswjs.io/docs/), setup a test environment with docker and automate a test suite to test data flow simulating operations in live environment and.

 ## Testing Strategy